 On Friday, May 14, 2021, Megan Russell was interviewed by Michael Morton of Financial Planning for Entrepreneurs podcast.
 Michael Morton is the founder of Morton Financial Advice where he provides hourly or subscription-based financial planning and wealth management.

-The episode was released Tuesday, May 25.
+The episode was released on Tuesday, May 25.
 You can listen to the audio here:

 Why should we bother considering a Roth IRA for a young child?